gini/gini-mobile-android/capture-sdk/sdk/src/doc/source/migrate-to-3-0-0.rst

 Breaking Changes
 ++++++++++++++++

 Re-ordering and rotation of the images are not supported anymore.
-The Gini Pay API can automatically correct rotation during processing.
+The Gini API can automatically correct rotation during processing.
 If processing of images fails, then the user is redirected to the error screen.

 Help Screen